nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my2.md

 ## Overview of the starter Astro site

 The page with the 'Welcome to Astro' title in it was generated by Astro, through the file

 ```

 src/pages/index.astro

 ```

 In Astro components the part between three dashes '---' is server-side code with the import required.
 After that, there's the HTML rendered in the browser.

-The HTML defined in this Astro page component is almost the same you see in the browser, except for the doctype and the head tags, and the Vite (the build tool used by Astro) script which is used in development for hot reloading / automatic refres of the page when you change something in your editor.
+The HTML defined in this Astro page component is almost the same you see in the browser, except for the doctype and the head tags, and the Vite (the build tool used by Astro) script which is used in development for hot reloading / automatic refresh of the page when you change something in your editor.

 Look at the Elements panel of the browser DevTools